1.1 Who is this Contract with?

-Your prices are shown in Your Tariff Details.
-These prices will stay the same until the End Date shown in Your Tariff Details, unless:
+Your prices are shown in your Confirmation Letter.
+These prices will stay the same until the End Date shown in your Confirmation Letter, unless:

 - you owe us money and we have told you we need to fit a prepayment meter (see section 6.8);